-- 1. Explain common bit-level representations of numeric values (unsigned, twos complement, floating point) and the consequent mathematical properties of arithmetic and bitlevel operations on them. - 2.
+- 1. Explain common bit-level representations of numeric values (unsigned, two's complement, floating point) and the consequent mathematical properties of arithmetic and bitlevel operations on them. - 2.
 Recognize the relation between programs expressed in C and in assembly code, including the implementation of expressions, control, procedures, and data structures. - 3.
 Demonstrate ability to understand basic intention of a program through its binary representation and apply these skills to debugging programs. - 4.
-Investigate the programmers interaction with the underlying system through the different APIs and abstractions, including system support for process and thread control, virtual memory, and networking. - 5.
+Investigate the programmer's interaction with the underlying system through the different APIs and abstractions, including system support for process and thread control, virtual memory, and networking. - 5.
 Analyze the consequences of imperfect system usage, such as poor memory and CPU performance, crashes, and security vulnerabilities. - 6.
 Apply tools, both standard and self-developed, that will aid program development, including compilers, code analyzers, debuggers, consistency checkers, and profilers. - 7.
-Apply these analytic and tool-use abilities to create reliable and efficient programs exercising the different components of a modern computing system.
+Apply these analytic and tool-use abilities to create reliable and efficient programs exercising the different components of a modern computing system. - 8.
+Understand the sources of conflict that can arise when multiple threads of execution share resources, and demonstrate the ability to use synchronization constructs to mediate those conflicts.